COVID-19 Relief Legislation Expands Employee Retention Credit

 - Aggregation Rules: The applicable aggregation rules must be considered whenever there are businesses with common ownership.
 The aggregation rules can apply to parent-subsidiary relationships, brother-sister relationships, and affiliate service groups.
 Aggregating businesses together will impact determination of the business suspension condition, calculation of the gross receipts condition, and full-time employee counts.

 - Advanced Claim of 2021 ERC: Employers with fewer than 500 FTEs can request advanced refunds of 2021 ERC credits based on 70% of the average quarterly wages paid in 2019.
-However, additional guidance is needed to provide the mechanics for making such a claim.
 Employers will need to work closely with their payroll providers or internal payroll professionals regarding procedures for timely claiming ERC credits.

 We’re Here to Help